WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 ### The 'contain' Operator

-The _contain_ operator is used to check if a string contains a substring.
+The _contain_ operator is used to check whether the first argument contains the second one.

+It applies to three different situations:
+- The arguments are both strings: returns true if the second string is a substring of the first one
+- The first argument is an array: returns true if the second argument is contained in the array
+- The first argument is an map and the second one is a string: returns true if the second argument is a existing key in the map

+In any other case, it will return false.

 Rule example:
 ```json